 Does the construction firm have the people with the knowledge, experience and understanding to do the work?

 Does the construction firm have the equipment and financial wherewithal to complete the projects they desire bonds on?

-Know how your credit affects your bonds.
+Know how your credit affects your surety bond.

 Similar to applying for a business loan, company owners and their spouses are typically required to sign an “agreement of indemnity” or a personal guarantee.

-The cost of the bond is dependent on the company and business owners’ credit worthiness.
+The cost of the surety bond is dependent on the company and business owners’ credit worthiness.
 Good credit can result in a bond premium of about 1% of the bond amount, or two to three times that if they have poor credit.
 That cost will often be due in full before the bond can be issued.

 Danielle Rodabaugh, the chief editor of SuretyBonds.com wrote that you should thoroughly check your bond before signing and especially before submitting it to the project owner to verify that your company name, business address, bond value are all accurate and free of typos.
 Otherwise you risk your bond being rejected and losing the job.